vollyimnetz/crop-thumbnails/readme.txt

 6. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 0.10.10 =
+* bugfix: Checks if the current page have a featured image box in the first place

 = 0.10.9 =
-* bugfix click on the button in the featured image box (WP 4.6 and above)
+* bugfix: click on the button in the featured image box (WP 4.6 and above)
 * button in featured image box is no longer visible if no image is choosed
 * minor style improvements